CaptainSapphire/PH-s-Blog/_posts/2024-11-10-Replit-has-self-destructed.md

 ## The Consequences
 I've seen Replit being withdrawn from a few places.
 GirlsWhoCode are reworking their choice of IDE, as paying for Replit Core is going to be unsustainable for the company.
 AP Computer Science has switched to App Lab and Scratch again.
 My club, Video Game Creation Club, is switching IDEs.
 The coding clubs at our school have moved back to Github.

 ## Closng Thoughts
 At the end of the day, it's unfortunate, but not the end of the world.
+It's strange to me, a little bit.
+To see something disappear, and everyone just keeps walking.
+The rain starts, and everyone in the crowd opens an umbrella, and continues.
+This blog post is me standing in the rain, before I walk on too.
+Thank you Replit, for being where I started coding.
+I'm grateful for the platform it provided.
+Goodbye :)
+<br><br>
+Thank you for reading.

 ## Works Cited